 How are Wine Brands Engaging with Today’s Wine Consumer?

-At DTC Wine Workshops, this question comes up on a weekly basis among our winery clients across the nation.
-Wine consumer engagement trends have disrupted the wine industry for the past decade as enthusiasts can now visit a tasting room about an hour drive time from home in most states!
+5/15/18 San Francisco, CA – At DTC Wine Workshops, this question comes up on a regular basis among our winery clients across the nation.
+Wine consumer engagement trends have disrupted the wine industry for the past decades as enthusiasts can now visit a tasting room within a two-hour drive time from home in most states!
 The direct to consumer sales channel is now the fasting growing revenue stream in the wine business and over 9,000 wineries are competing for the attention of wine buyers in America.
 What we have known about visitation to iconic Napa and Sonoma wine regions has been turned upside down.
 At the same time tasting fees were increasing and “reservations required signs” were going up at many properties in these iconic regions, new tasting rooms were popping up across the nation with tasting fees ranging from $5-$15.
-Do tasting fees really matter when it comes to visitation?
-YES!
-Seated, reservation style tastings appeal to a luxury wine buyer and average order values are four to six times greater as a result.
-Be sure to invite new visitors to engage in a variety of ways that most appeal based on interests.
-Not everyone wants a $5 tasting fee so be sure to use segmented lists to invite targeted audiences to engage in a variety of ways.
+There is now a winery experience for everyone.
+Those who want to visit iconic wine regions to experience the history of the wine industry in luxury settings will seek out a winery experience in Napa or Sonoma.
+Others on a smaller budget will look for a wine tasting experience closer to home.

 According to TripAdvisor, Google Reviews and Yelp, “fun and inviting” tasting room experiences found in regions such as Paso Robles, Lodi and Livermore appeal to wine enthusiasts happy with a $10- $15 tasting fee.
 5-Star consumer reviews are common among wine brands offering great service as well as “fun and affordable” tasting experiences.
-Reviewers talk positively about wine brands offering affordable tasting fees are are very focal with their negative reviews as it relates to an expensive or “over-priced” tasting fee as seen many times in reviews.
+Reviewers talk positively about wine brands offering affordable tasting fees are are very vocal with their negative reviews as it relates to an expensive or “over-priced” tasting fee as seen many times in reviews.
 So what does this mean for winery marketers today?

 PRO TIPS: How is your brand extending invitations through the winery website, social channels, blog content, e-newsletters and rating/review platforms?
-Take some time to shop your brand from the eyes of a prospective visitor to ensure your brand is getting it right.
+Take some time to shop your winery from the eyes of a prospective visitor to ensure your brand is getting it right.
 More than 50% of the time we cannot find a “Visit” tab in a winery website when conducting digital audits.
 This is low hanging fruit friends.
 Simply invite prospective customers to visit wherever your brand is listed in the digital world.
 AND…. don’t forget to invite qualified visitors back before they leave your tasting room!
 Get the opt-in to mailing list by positioning meaningful invitations and not an offer to subscribe to yet another newsletter.
-Include an invitation card in the wine package at time of checkout to invite local audiences back within 60 days.
+Include an invitation card in the wine package at time of checkout to encourage first-time, local guests to return within 60 days.